 Eco-friendly fireplace and stove design has expanded exponentially, with the use of bio-ethanols, and other so-called “green fuels.”
 I’m drawn to the elliptically-shaped Zetal fireplace by Ecosmartfire, an Australian firm.

 Designed by Sydney architect John Dimopolous of Geoform, it burns denatured alcohol.
-I have mentioned Ecosmart before, in my review of West Coast Green; it’s good to see new takes on age-old ideas.
+I have mentioned Ecosmart before; it’s good to see new takes on age-old ideas.
 (Could it also be a billfold on fire? a metaphor for bailouts?!)
 A good place to learn about the latest developments in green design is at treehugger.com.

 If fireplaces with mantels are more your thing — say, for hanging stockings — explore prefabricated fireplace fronts.
 Here’s a sampling from Blazefireplaces.com, for a start.

 At Houseplans, you’ll find a vast library of plans with fireplaces, so as you explore, think about placement and size, and how you live around a fireplace.
-Use our Fireplace Plan Collection as an introduction.
+Use our Plans With Fireplaces Collection as an introduction.

 This is plan 23-791, with ample room on either side of the hearth.
 And here’s Plan 64-187, with fireplaces in the living and family rooms.